 Introduction to REST APIs

-If you're new to executing AJAX requests, chances are you may be new to REST APIs in general.
-This crash course is going to be fast and rough around the edges, so strap in.
+If you're new to executing AJAX requests, you may be new to REST APIs.
+This crash course will be fast and rough around the edges, so strap in.

 REST APIs expect requests to come in one of the following forms:

 - GET: A request looking for read-only data.
-Some GET requests simply need to be copy and pasted into a browser window to receive results, but usually we need to either authenticate or specify what we're looking for.
+Some GET requests need to be copied and pasted into a browser window to receive results, but usually, we need to either authenticate or specify what we're looking for.

 - POST: A write request to the target resource.
 Expects that new information will come as a result of this request.